-- 2.10.1 The NPPF defines rural exception sites as small sites used for affordable housing in perpetuity where sites would not normally be used for housing. - 2.10.2 Paragraph 79 of the NPPF (February 2019) states that the development of isolated homes in the countryside should be avoided.
-In certain circumstances, sites in rural areas (outside of the Key Hubs and Smaller Villages and Hamlets) that would not be suitable for market-led housing, may be granted permission for affordable housing to meet an identified local need (see section 2.11). - 2.10.3 A rural exceptions scheme is expected to deliver 100% affordable housing, but the Council may consider allowing a small element of market housing where a viability assessment demonstrates that a cross subsidy is necessary to make the scheme viable (see section 2.3).
-As stated in paragraph 77 of the NPPF (February 2019), it is up to the applicant to demonstrate whether particular circumstances justify the need for a viability assessment at the application stage.
+- 2.10.1 Paragraph 79 of the NPPF states that the development of isolated homes in the countryside should be avoided.
+In certain circumstances, sites in 'Other Rural Areas' (outside of the Key Hubs and Smaller Villages and Hamlets) that would not be suitable for market-led housing, may be granted permission for affordable housing to meet an identified local need (see section 2.11), also known as rural exception sites. - 2.10.2 The NPPF defines rural exception sites as small sites used for affordable housing in perpetuity where sites would not normally be used for housing. - 2.10.3 A rural exceptions scheme is expected to deliver 100% affordable housing, but the Council may consider allowing a small element of market housing where a viability assessment demonstrates that a cross subsidy is necessary to make the scheme viable (see section 2.3).
+As stated in paragraph 77 of the NPPF, it is up to the applicant to demonstrate whether particular circumstances justify the need for market housing at the application stage.
 The applicant should therefore raise any viability concerns in the affordable housing statement and to submit a completed financial viability assessment template (see Appendix 4) as part of the planning application.